Explore our article library of tips and how-to guides.

 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to guids, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

 If you are a handy do-it-yourselfer, making something for your home with live edge wood is a rewarding way to use your imagination to produce a one-of-a-kind table, desk, bench, shelf or artwork.
+Rough River Hardware has some edge wood DIY projects to share with you.

 Formerly, live edge wood was the part of lumber tossed aside or used for firewood.
 Not smooth and straight enough for regular woodworking projects, this wood had little value to lumber yards.
 That is, until artisans saw the potential and started making gorgeous furnishings and decorative pieces now in great demand.